aricday/twilio-billing-script/README.md

 * Hat tip to the Twilio API for making communication data readily accessible.
 * Thanks to all contributors who have helped to improve this tool.
 ```

-Remember to replace `https://github.com/yourgithubusername/twilio-usage-pricing-fetcher.git` with the actual URL of your GitHub repository.
-Also, if you use a license different from MIT, make sure to update the License section accordingly, including the `LICENSE.md` file in your repository if it's not already included.

-This README provides a basic structure including sections like 'Getting Started', 'Prerequisites', 'Installing', 'Usage', 'Contributing', and 'License'.
-Tailoring it to the specifics of your project will help others understand how to properly setup, use, and contribute to your project.